dell/OpenManage-PowerShell-Modules/README.md

 ## Scripted Installation
 1. Open PowerShell Command Window
-2. Change your PowerShell Execution Policy to Unrestricted `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
+2. Change your PowerShell Execution Policy `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
 3. CD to the directory where you cloned the Github repo
 4. .\Install-Module.ps1
     * This will install the module in C:\Users\username\Documents\WindowsPowerShell\Modules